awsdocs/aws-private-ca-user-guide/doc_source/crl-planning.md

 ## Encrypting Your CRLs<a name="crl-encryption"></a>

 You can optionally configure encryption on the Amazon S3 bucket containing your CRLs\.
-ACM Private CA supports two encryption modes for assets in Amazon S3:
+AWS Private CA supports two encryption modes for assets in Amazon S3:
 + Automatic server\-side encryption with Amazon S3\-managed AES\-256 keys\.
 + Customer managed encryption using AWS Key Management Service and an AWS KMS key configured to your specifications\.

 **Note**
-ACM Private CA does not support using default KMS keys generated automatically by S3\.
+AWS Private CA does not support using default KMS keys generated automatically by S3\.

 The following procedures describe how to set up each of the encryption options\.